LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/advanced.md

 feels more like Lisp than C++.
 The `::testing::AssertionResult` class solves this problem.

-An `AssertionResult` object represents the result of an assertion (whether it's a success or a failure, and an associated message).
+An `AssertionResult` object represents the expectedValue of an assertion (whether it's a success or a failure, and an associated message).
 You can create an `AssertionResult` using one of these factory functions: